 BNY Mellon has implemented a methodology to quantify economic capital.
 We define economic capital as the capital required to protect against unexpected economic losses over a one-year period at a level consistent with the solvency of a firm with a target debt rating.
 We quantify economic capital requirements for the risks inherent in our business activities using statistical modeling techniques and then aggregate them at the consolidated level.
 A capital reduction, or diversification benefit, is applied to reflect the unlikely event of experiencing an extremely large loss in each type of risk at the same time.
 Economic capital requirements are directly related to our risk profile.
-As such, it has become a part of our internal capital adequacy assessment process and, along with regulatory capital, is a key component to ensuring that the actual level of capital is commensurate with our risk profile, and is sufficient to provide the financial flexibility to undertake future strategic business initiatives.
+As such, they have become a part of our internal capital adequacy assessment process and, along with regulatory capital, are a key component to ensuring that the actual level of capital is commensurate with our risk profile, and sufficient to provide the financial flexibility to undertake future strategic business initiatives.

-The framework and methodologies to quantify each of our risk types have been developed by BNY Mellon's Enterprise Risk Architecture Group and are designed to be consistent with our risk management principles.
+The framework and methodologies to quantify each of our risk types have been developed by BNY Mellon's Basel & Capital Adequacy Group within the Risk Management and Compliance Sector and are designed to be consistent with our risk management principles.
 The framework has been approved by senior management and has been reviewed by the Risk Committee of the Board of Directors.
 Due to the evolving nature of quantification techniques, we expect to continue to refine the methodologies used to estimate our economic capital requirements.